Who Is Legally Liable in a Car vs. Bicycle Accident?

 When you ride your bike around Charlotte, you expect to remain safe.
 As you pedal down the street on your way to school or work, you don’t expect a car to hit you.
 The reality is that a car vs. bicycle accident can happen to anyone in the Charlotte area.
 According to the National Highway Traffic Safety Administration (NHTSA), 840 bicyclists were killed in accidents across the country in 2016.
 In North Carolina, the numbers are just as bad.
 Per data compiled by the North Carolina Department of Transportation, approximately 1,000 bicyclists are injured in accidents every year.
 Of these accidents, nearly 20 are fatal, and around 60 involve cyclists incurring serious injuries.

-At Randall & Stump, PLLC, we know how devastating the results of a car and bicycle collision can be.
+At Randall & Stump, Criminal Defense Attorneys, we know how devastating the results of a car and bicycle collision can be.
 If you’re a bicyclist who has been injured by a driver in the Charlotte area, call our bicycle accident lawyers for help.
 To schedule a free consultation of your case, contact us today at (980) 237-4579.

 What Injuries Can a Bicyclist Suffer After a Car vs. Bicycle Crash?

 Except for helmets and possibly kneepads, bicyclists are unprotected in a collision, especially when compared with the occupants of a car.
 As a result, a bicyclist can suffer serious harm in an accident.
 Common injuries bicyclists suffer in crashes with cars include:

 A catastrophic injury can greatly alter your life.
 If the harm is severe enough, you may miss out on days or weeks of work.
 Your medical bills will start to pile up, and you might have to attend physical therapy or other medical appointments as you recover.